skalenetwork/skale-consensus/blockdecrypt/README.md

 # Threshold Encryption  of Solidity Arguments Spec

-This specification describes threshold encryption of Solidity arguments (TESA).
+This specification describes threshold encryption of Solidity arguments (TE).

 Arguments are encrypted on the client side.
-They are decrypted
-by a committee of nodes after the transaction is committed to the blockchain,
-but before EVM execution.
+They are decrypted by a committee of nodes after the transaction is committed to the blockchain, but before EVM execution.

-As a result, front running and manipulation of transactions is provably eliminated, since the block proposer does not have information about the sensitive data.
+As a result, front running and manipulation of transactions is provably eliminated, since the block proposer does not have information about the sensitive data at the time the proposal is formed.

 ## 1. Compatibility with existing ETH software

-The goal of this spec if to enable argument encryption without making modification to ETH transaction format, Solidity programming language as well as existing ETH software such as client libraries, wallets and development tools.
+The goal of this spec is to enable argument encryption without making modifications to ETH transaction format, Solidity programming language as well as existing ETH software such as client libraries, wallets and development tools.

-All methods needed to argument encryption can be provided by a small standalone client library.
+All methods needed for argument encryption can be provided by a small standalone client library.